 In today’s competitive housing marketplace, professional photos are often not enough to make your home stand out from the rest.
 Static photos only tell part of the story of your home, from the perspective of the photographer.
 Potential buyers need to experience your home and be able to “see” themselves in it.

-What Better Way To Let a Buyer Experience Your Home than a 3-D Self-Guided Tour?
+What Better Way To Let a Buyer Experience Your Home than a 3-D Virtual Open House 24/7?

-In a 3-D self-guided tour you use the arrow keys, mouse, or touch to navigate the home yourself looking at every part of the home- just like you would if you were actually there.
-You can walk around, view highlight images (and go to that room simply by selecting it), view the home from the dollhouse perspective and choose any room, or view the floorplan and pick a room from there.
-See the short video below for an example or check out the 3-D Tours section of our site to experience it for yourself.
+A 3-D self-guided tour acts like an Open House that buyers can view 24/7!
+Buyers use the arrow keys, mouse, or touch to navigate the home themselves looking at every part of the home- just like you would if you were actually there.
+They can walk around, view highlight images (and go to that room simply by selecting it), view the home from the dollhouse perspective and choose any room, or view the floorplan and pick a room from there.
+See the short video below for an example or check out the 3-D Virtual Open House section of our site to experience it for yourself.
 Only the Monica Foster Team can bring this to your home!

 In some cases when a home is vacant and not getting enough activity staging is necessary to boost interest in the home.
 However, if full-blown staging cannot be afforded we offer an intermediate solution at no cost to you called “virtual staging“.
 Virtual Staging uses realistic computer-generated assets to enhance the photos of a home.
 Done on a case-by-case basis, virtual staging generates interest in the home and gets people in the door to see the home for themselves.
 While not a replacement for real staging, it can be a low-cost alternative that can take advantage of the fact that most home marketing is done online.
 For example, take the two bedroom images below.
 The virtually-staged photo adds furniture, color, and other treatments to make the room more attractive to potential buyers and get them to tour the home.